ByteWelder/TactilityDocs/docs/versions/main/tactility-development/board-development.md

 ### Input

-A touch screen is not a requirement, but a recommendation at this point.
-You can create other types of input devices to navigate through the LVGL interface.
+There are various types of input devices: touchscreens, encoders and keyboards.

 Note that when an input driver is not well implemented, it might degrade performance as it might stall the render thread.